Call for Papers Has Been Extended

-Share your experiences using Synopsys tools and IP at the 2015 Synopsys Users Group (SNUG) in Boston.
+Share your experience using Synopsys tools and IP at the 2017 Synopsys Users Group (SNUG) in Boston.
 SNUG brings together Synopsys users, technologists and industry experts for your local technical conference devoted to the challenges of electronic design and verification.

-As a published SNUG author you will increase your visibility in the local design and worldwide Synopsys User communities.
-In addition to the recognition, you’ll be eligible for significant cash awards (please check your company’s gift acceptance policy).
+As a published SNUG author, you will increase your visibility in the local design and worldwide Synopsys User communities.
+In addition to the professional recognition, you will be eligible for significant cash awards (please check your company’s gift acceptance policy).

-The call for papers is open until April 7 – May 19, 2015.
-The SNUG Technical Committee will review the submitted proposals and notify authors about preliminary program acceptance by June 3, 2015.
+The call for papers is open October 18 – December 9, 2016.
+The SNUG Technical Committee will review the submitted proposals and notify authors about program acceptance by December 14, 2016.

 - Advanced Application Methodologies (ARM, Graphics/GPUs, Processors)

 - High Performance, Low Power, Area Optimization Design Methodologies